 Subscribe to Our Blog

-In recognition of Veterans Day, we are pleased to share a post from 2014 written by one of Pinnacle’s veterans, Director and Consulting Actuary Aaron Hillebrandt.
+In recognition of Veterans Day, we are pleased to share a post from 2014 written by one of Pinnacle’s veterans, Principal and Consulting Actuary Aaron Hillebrandt.

-Aaron Hillebrandt is a director and consulting actuary with Pinnacle Actuarial Resources in the Bloomington, Illinois office.
-He holds a Bachelor’s Degree in mathematics from Illinois State University, where he has been involved as a mathematics lecturer.
+Aaron Hillebrandt is a principal and consulting actuary with Pinnacle Actuarial Resources in the Bloomington, Illinois, office.
+He holds a bachelor’s degree in mathematics from Illinois State University, where he has been involved as a mathematics lecturer.
 He is an honorably discharged sergeant and combat veteran of the United States Marine Corps, and has been in the property/casualty insurance industry since 2007.
 Aaron has considerable experience in assignments involving loss reserving, funding studies, loss cost projections, captive feasibility studies, and personal and commercial lines ratemaking.

 « Back to Blog